Trendage uses AI and visual search to help retailers recommend goods

 It draws on a combination of AI, visual search, and a community of trendsetters to generate more than 10 million style recommendations a month for apparel, accessories, and footwear retailers.
 Trendage can highlight what items pair well together based on a shopper’s age and regional trends to increase average order values and conversions.

 Trendage has also identified 216 core body types for shoppers and will enable anyone to create their personal avatars with a selfie and matching body type on its outfit game Style Challenge.
-The game is consumer product that also solves the problem of gathering consumer style preference data and powers Trendage’s insights.
+The game is a consumer product that also solves the problem of gathering consumer style preference data and powers Trendage’s insights.

 The company was cofounded by Vineet Chaudhary, CEO; Roya Ansari, head of business development; and Mohammad Ahmad, head of operations.
 The three have worked together for over 12 years.